Optimal finite-dimensional probe states for quantum phase estimation: Optimal finite-dimensional probe states

-The proof of this theorem is given in Appendix~\ref{sec:theorem2}.
-In a standard Mach-Zehnder interferometer, a 50:50 beam splitter [usually characterized by $\exp(-i\pi J_x/2)$] exists in front of the phase shifts, and the aforementioned optimal states need to be rotated by $\exp(i\pi J_x/2)$ to cancel the influence of the first beam splitter.
-The expressions of the optimal states in the Fock space after this rotation can be found in Appendix~\ref{sec:MZstate}.
+In a standard Mach-Zehnder interferometer, a 50:50 beam splitter [usually characterized by $\exp(-i\pi J_x/2)$ with $J_x=(a^{\dag}b+ab^{\dag})/2$] exists in front of the phase shifts, and the aforementioned OFPSs need to be rotated by $\exp(i\pi J_x/2)$ to cancel the influence of the first beam splitter.
+The expressions of the OFPSs after this rotation can be found in Appendix~\ref{sec:MZstate}.

+To make sure that the measurement of phase difference $\phi$ does not need the information of the nuisance parameter, i.e., the phase summation $\phi_{\mathrm{tot}}$, we have calculated the quantum Fisher information matrix for $\phi$ and $\phi_{\mathrm{tot}}$ with both linear and nonlinear OFPSs.
+Details of the calculations can be found in Appendix~\ref{sec:QFIM}.
+The result that all the QFIMs of the OFPSs are diagonal means that the measurement of $\phi$ indeed does not require the information of $\phi_{\mathrm{tot}}$.
+This fact can also be confirmed by the optimal measurements discussed in Sec.~\ref{sec:opt_measure}, where no information of $\phi_{\mathrm{tot}}$ is used during the entire measurement process.

-These optimal states reveal an intriguing fact that in the finite-dimensional Fock space, the space dimension could be a metrological resource, similar to the time, particle number, and quantum correlations like entanglement.
-The NOON state with an unfixed average photon number $\left[(\ket{N0}+e^{i\theta}\ket{0N})/\sqrt{2}\,\right]$ cannot reveal this fact since the average photon number simultaneously increases with the increase of $N$, and thus the contribution of space dimension and photon number cannot be distinguished.
-The average photon numbers of the optimal states given in the theorems are fixed and the metrological gain obtained via enlarging $N$ can thus be fully attributed to the growth of the space dimension.
+These OFPSs reveal an intriguing fact that the dimension of the OFPS could be a metrological resource in quantum interferometry that is different from the particle number, similar to the time and quantum correlations like entanglement.
+This coincides with the Branford and Rubio’s general argument that the average particle number is an insufficient metric for interferometry~\cite{Branford2021}.
+The N00N state $\left[(\ket{N0}+e^{i\theta}\ket{0N})/\sqrt{2}\,\right]$ cannot reveal this fact since the average particle number simultaneously increases with the increase of $N$, and thus the contribution of Fock dimension and particle number cannot be distinguished.
+The average particle numbers of the OFPSs given in the theorems are fixed and the metrological gain obtained via enlarging $N$ can thus be fully attributed to the growth of the Fock dimension.
 In the meantime, the quantification of entanglement requires dimension independence due to a general belief that the same state with different dimensions should have the same amount of entanglement~\cite{Horodecki2009,Eltschka2014}, which means the obtained metrological gain can also not be attributed to the entanglement, at least in the current definition.